Apply for a grant

 The RTOERO Foundation grant application process consists of four stages:

-Proposal: Applicant is responsible for completing and submitting all the required details of their project proposal (approximately 3,000 words) on or before the stated deadline.
-Applicant will also be asked to complete a detailed budget and workplan.
+Proposal: Applicant is responsible for completing and submitting all the required details of their project proposal on or before the stated deadline.
+Applicants will also be asked to complete a detailed budget and work plan.

 Committee review: Our peer-review committee will assess proposals and make recommendations for funding.